jekyllgrim/ZScript_Basics/A3_Glossary.md

 ### State label

 A header for a series of states inside a States block.
 Headers can be obtained via `FindState()` and `ResolveState()`,  and jumped to with `goto`.
 State labels only exist in the uncompiled ZScript as a matter of convenience; internally states are just a list.
-If there's no `goto`, `loop` or another state control instruction at the end of a specific state sequence, the machine will just fall through to the next sequence.See: [State Control](A1_Flow_Control.md#state-control).
+If there's no `goto`, `loop` or another state control instruction at the end of a specific state sequence, the machine will just fall through to the next sequence.
+See: [State Control](A1_Flow_Control.md#state-control).

-State labels are often referred to as just "states", which is technically incorrect: for example, a "Spawn" state label is specifically the *name* "Spawn" given to the spawn sequence, whereas a "Spawn" state would be the first actual state of that sequence.
+State labels are often referred to as just "states", which is incorrect: for example, a "Spawn" state label is specifically the *name* "Spawn" given to the spawn sequence, whereas a "Spawn state" would be only the first actual state of that sequence.

 ### Value